Bylaws of The Nature Conservancy

 The Nature Conservancy is organized, and shall be operated, exclusively for educational, scientific and charitable purposes as may qualify it for tax exempt status under section 501(c)(3) of the Internal Revenue Code (or the corresponding provision of any future United States Internal Revenue Law).
-More specifically, the mission of TNC is to preserve plants, animals, and natural communities that represent the diversity of life on Earth by protecting the lands and waters they need to survive.
+More specifically, the mission of TNC is to conserve the lands and waters on which all life depends.

 - Eligibility.
-Any responsible individual or organization approving of the objectives of TNC shall be eligible for membership.
+Any responsible individual or organization approving of the objectives of TNC shall be eligible for membership, which membership shall be non-voting.
 The dues for members shall be determined by such procedures as may be established by the Board.

 - Classes.
-TNC shall have the following classes of members: honorary, life, annual, and corporate.
+TNC may have the following classes of members: honorary, life, annual, and corporate and others as may be determined by the Board.
 The qualifications of each class shall be determined from time to time by the Board.

 - Duration.
 Honorary and life members, who are eighteen years or more of age, shall hold membership for life and annual members and corporate members shall hold membership for periods of one year, in accordance with procedures to be established by the Board.

 - Composition.
-The Board of Directors shall consist of not less than nine nor more than twenty-five members, including the President, as determined by the Board.
+The Board of Directors shall consist of not less than nine nor more than twenty-five members, including the President and Chief Executive Officer, as determined by the Board.
 The members shall be chosen, insofar as possible, to represent the varied interests and areas of expertise and competency that are of concern to TNC.

 - Functions.
 The Board of Directors shall be responsible for all business of TNC and shall determine matters of policy.
 The Board may also make rules and regulations governing the establishment and operation of affiliated units of TNC.